i95n/pdqtogo/readme.md

 # PDQ to go!
 > The old good PDQ on web!

-I used to do back of the envelope scalability calculations.
-That plain out crazy if you talk to professional queuing system cognoseur.
-YOU can do better, use `PDQ to Go`!
+I was dreaming one day to be able to do back of the envelope scalability calculations.
+Like if i provision faster CPUs, or run 2 nodes side by side, or maybe sharding, or how much headroom is left.
+Now YOU can, use [PDQtoGO](http://pdqtogo.com)!

 ![](docs/gopdq-demo.mov)